Lelant postal services

 During World War II the post office moved to the Old Bank House.
 Joyce Jones recalls seeing the telephone kiosk being moved across the road by two men to the new post office.
 At the Old Bank House a door, now a window, to the left of the main door of the house (looking at it from the road) led to a grocery shop and the post office on the left again of this now vanished door.
 The room on the right was at one time a cafe then a flat occupied by Nanny Coleman.

 In 1962 the post office was moved to the specially-built shop and post office, its present site, at Ivy Mount, a few metres down the street from the Old Bank House.

 The following information about the post office in his time comes from Peter Tonks in conversation in 1996.

 In 1957 Tonks became subpostmaster and went into partnership at the Old Bank House post office and shop with Dorcas Phillips who was subpostmistress.
 In about 1962 the partnership ended and Peter Tonks and his wife bought 2 Ivy Mount.
-Gordon Hurrell built the present and shop for them.
+Gordon Hurrell built the Ivy Mount post office and shop for them.

 Lelant post office did everything a main post office did except it did not sell vehicle excise licences.

 The postmen were Mr Niblett and Stanley Hawes and later Major Dimmock, formerly in the Army.